 If there’s one defining characteristic of work presented at the London International Mime Festival, it is that the work is hard to define; slipping and sliding as it does between artforms and modus operandi.
 But diverse though the work that makes up its component parts might be, a curated festival inevitably takes on a personality of its own.
 Two strands that struck me when viewing, and musing on, the body of work presented in this year’s Festival is that it felt particularly strong in women theatre-makers; and that there were many shows that seemed, in various and diverse ways, to be investigating the lure of the mythological and archetypal.

 Peeping Tom’s Mother (Moeder) ticks both boxes.
-The lead creative force of the company is director-choreographer Gabriela Carrizo, working alongside assistant director and dramaturg Franck Chartier.
+The lead creative force on this show is director-choreographer Gabriela Carrizo, working alongside assistant director and dramaturg Franck Chartier (the two are joint co-directors of Peeping Tom).
 And Gabriela Carrizo is completely upfront about her desire to explore the Mother archetype, saying: ‘[The show] is not about one mother, but about several mothers.
 We talk about motherhood, and the absence of it [searching] the subconscious to reveal what the mother carries as desires, fears, suffering or violence.’

 Moreover, this show gives us a fragmented, dreamlike narrative that explores attitudes not only to motherhood, but also to family dynamics, history and heritage.
 We meet, amongst many other characters, a matriarch at her funeral, a woman giving birth, a curator, a cleaner, a living museum exhibit, a patriarch who has outlived both of his wives, and a couple whose baby never made it out of the incubator – grotesquely, growing to adulthood in this contained environment.
 Amber Vandenhoeck’s set is a marvellous thing to behold, morphing as it does from museum/art gallery to labour room to recording studio to funeral parlour.
 These changes are enacted by switching our point of view from one part of the stage to another, or by changing our perception of the space, using light and sound.
 As, for example, when we see a glass-sided booth at the rear of the stage lit in the cold blue light of a hospital, suddenly (with the birth of the baby) morphing into a red-lit recording studio, the mother now a diva howling ‘Oh baby, baby…’ into a mic.
 Sound is often used as a dramaturgical driver of the piece.
 There is a quite extraordinary scene exploring the archetypal feminine element, water, in which not a drop is seen but we hear the constant splashing and slurping of water filling the stage, the performer responding to this with an exquisite choreography of twists and turns and backward falls, flailing around in an imaginary pool like Alice in Wonderland.
 Elsewhere, family portraits come to life, revealing bloody guts within, and a coffee machine takes on a persona of its own, a motherly figure dispensing solace in the form of espresso – or is that expresso? – to all the family.
 It is a magnificently slick and clever show, with tremendous performances given by actor-dancers with exceptional physical skills: Mother is an enormously intelligent work, its images deep and resonant, coming back to haunt you long after the show.
 I felt something of a lack of emotional engagement, but there was so much to occupy my mind that this didn’t bother me too much.